 8 Morning Routines For Kids To Start Their Day Right

 Any new environment for kids can be daunting and sometimes cause them to misbehave.
-It wasn’t until I noticed a pattern with my son that made me come up with some morning routines for kids to start their day right.
+It wasn’t until I noticed a pattern with my son that made me came up with some morning routines for kids to start their day right.

 When my son started attending Kindergarten, he would come home every day with a color-coded star chart grading him on his behavior.
-Though he would receive a good star some days, he sometimes would also come home with a “not so good” star.
+Though he would receive a good star some days, he sometimes would also come home with a “not-so-good” star.
 I’m not saying my kid was a menace to society, but any loving parent wants their children to excel and be the best they can ultimately be.

 Also check out this post with 10 Simple Home Organization Tips to Do at Night for a Better Tomorrow